This section describes the technical aspects of the Collaborator server. This information is not generally needed for server administration.

 We are constantly improving speed bottlenecks as they are reported.
 Upgrade to the latest version, or scan the version history to see if any speed improvements were made.

-Increase the chat refresh interval setting.
+Increase the Refresh interval setting.
 This will make the chat pane update more slowly but can reduce stress on the server by many times.
-The default value is 5 seconds, but 15, 30, or even 60 seconds can work and reduce server load.
+The default value is 30 seconds, but 45 or even 60 seconds can work and reduce server load.

 Make sure nothing else is running on the Collaborator server machine.